Shared public safety network

-This network has been in operation since the year 2000 and it helps provide safety to 7,500,000 people.
-In 2017, the network successfully handled more than 375,000 hours of group calls.
+The RESCAT network has been in operation since the year 2000 and it helps provide safety to the 7,500,000 people in Catalonia.

-Police cooperation as an example of shared communications
+Police cooperation is an example

 Since 2010, the local administrations have been incorporated into the RESCAT network, increasing the number of users by 35 %.
 This means that all the local police and Mossos d’Esquadra (the regional police) can communicate directly over the same resources and coordinate their actions straight away.
 This has brought better efficiency and as a result, better safety for the inhabitants.

 Coordination between other fleets like Civil Protection and fire brigades through RESCAT has also been essential.